bzollern/bzollern.github.io/_posts/2026-01-21-2026-MIT-Mystery-Hunt.md

 </details>

-It was 2014.
 We had finished.

 Everyone was milling about in celebration and mirth; some of us were fervently hoping that a runaround would happen that night, given the finishing time was just a quarter past the cutoff.
 I was just too tired and lightheaded by that point to process anything.

 The call soon comes, and Juro reports that the runaround was scheduled for 2300.
 Riley, wanting to move his stuff back to the AirBnB and also needing some time away from the room, asks me to tag along.
-We spend some time on recharging, reflecting on the hunt and our experiences.
+We spend some time recharging, reflecting on the hunt and our experiences.

 I check my phone.
 Runaround had actually been moved forward by an hour, so our downtime was being cut slightly short.